magicmouse/beads-examples/Example - Color Chart/README.md

 		skip 5 al
 ```

 The `main_draw` function is the main drawing function that is called when the screen needs refreshing.
-In this case we are drawing a grid, which is first broken down into columns in the `horz slice` section, where we are using aliquots (proportional measurements) to create the columns.
+In this case we are drawing two slices.
+One of them is the command/status bar, and the other is the color grid.
+We want the command bar to be of a reasonable size; we estimate it at 1/17th of the total height, but keep it inside a range of a reasonable height so we devote maximum space to the color grid.
+The color grid, which is first broken down into columns in the `horz slice` section, where we are using aliquots (proportional measurements) to create the columns.
 Then we subdivide the screen into vertical slices in the `vert slice` section.

 ```	cell
 		// inside: b.box, b.cell_seq, b.cell.x/y, b.cell_id.x/y